Skip to main content

 We recommend using Google Sheets to create your import files.
 It’s free to create a Google account and start using Google Sheets.

-You may use other spreadsheet applications, provided they offer the option to save to CSV (comma-separated values) file with UTF-8/Unicode encoding.
+You may use other spreadsheet applications, provided they offer the option to save to a CSV (comma-separated values) file with UTF-8/Unicode encoding.

 Excel